rphuang/tellocmdpy/README.md

 * run Tello commands from a file
 * set/adjust drone speed
 * set/adjust stream/video resolution
+* time stamp on video and photos with drone height and latest command
 * extensible UI that can be customized

 Also a simple command line tool is included (telloCmd.py).